SVFormer: Semi-supervised Video Transformer for Action Recognition: Introduction

 Temporal augmentations in literatures (\emph{e.g.} varying frame rates) only consider simple temporal scaling or shifting, neglecting the complex temporal changes of each part in human action.
 To help the model learn strong temporal dynamics, we further introduce the Temporal Warping Augmentation (TWAug), which arbitrarily changes the temporal length of each frame in the clip.
 TWAug can cover the complex temporal variation in videos and is complementary to spatial augmentations \cite{autoaugment}.
 When combining TWAug with TTMix, significant improvements are achieved.

-As shown in Fig.~\ref{bar}, SVFormer achieves promising results in several benchmarks. (i) We observe that the supervised Transformer baseline is much better than the Conv-based method \cite{3dresnet}, and is even comparable with the 3D-ResNet state-of-the-art method \cite{cmpl} on Kinetics400 when trained with 1\% of labels. (ii) SVFormer-S significantly outperforms previous state-of-the-art models with similar parameters and inference cost, measured by floating point operations (FLOPs). (iii) Our method is also effective for the larger SVFormer-B model.
-To sum up, our contributions are as follows: \begin{itemize}
+As shown in Fig.~\ref{bar}, SVFormer achieves promising results in several benchmarks. (i) We observe that the supervised Transformer baseline is much better than the Conv-based method \cite{3dresnet}, and is even comparable with the 3D-ResNet state-of-the-art method \cite{cmpl} on Kinetics400 when trained with 1\% of labels. (ii) SVFormer-S significantly outperforms previous state-of-the-arts with similar parameters and inference cost, measured by FLOPs. (iii) Our method is also effective for the larger SVFormer-B model.
+Our contributions are as follows: \begin{itemize}

 \item We are the first to explore the transformer model for semi-supervised video recognition.
 Unlike SSL for image recognition with transformers, we find that using parameters pretrained on ImageNet is of great importance to ensure decent results for action recognition in the low-data regime. \item We propose a token-level augmentation Tube TokenMix, which is more suitable for video Transformer than pixel-level mixing strategies.
 Coupled with Temporal Warping Augmentation, which improves temporal variations between frames, TTMix achieves significant boost compared with image augmentation. \item We conduct extensive experiments on three benchmark datasets.
 The performances of our method in two different sizes (\emph{i.e.}, SVFormer-B and SVFormer-S) outperform state-of-the-art approaches by clear margins.
 Our method sets a strong baseline for future transformer-based works. \end{itemize}